This accessibility statement applies to https://www.pnld.co.uk.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-This website was last tested on 31 March 2022.
-The test was carried out by NTT Data UK.
+This website was last tested on 24 January 2023 and the test was carried out by NTT Data UK.